tud-zih-energy/nitro/README.md

 ## Supported Compiler and Platforms

-With the exception of the `dl` and `env` module, which are platform dependent, every other Nitro moduel should build with a C++14 compliant compiler.
+With the exception of the `dl` and `env` module, which are platform dependent, every other Nitro module should build with a C++14 compliant compiler.

 The currently tested compilers are:

+On Linux:
 *   gcc 4.9
 *   gcc 5
 *   gcc 6
 *   clang 3.6
 *   clang 3.7
 *   clang 3.8

+On MacOS:
+*   XCode 7
+*   XCode 8